NEFO Endangered Species Act Project Review and Consultation

 To determine how your project may interact with listed or proposed species and their habitats, a detailed account of all project elements is necessary.
 Prepare a detailed project description, including:

-- Maps with enough detail to discern project boundaries and action area.
+• Maps with enough detail to discern project boundaries and action area.
 Such maps may include, but are not limited to: vicinity map with address and latitude/longitude in decimal degrees; property boundary or parcel maps; aerial and topographic maps; site plans – plan view, typical cross-sections, and engineering specifications.
-SHP or KML files are appreciated.

-Step 3: Generate an Official Species List and Begin a Species Determination Table
+Step 3: Generate an Official Species List and Use Available Determination Keys

-- If the Official Species List species list indicates there are no listed, proposed, or candidate* species or critical habitats found in the action area, no further consultation is necessary and you may use your Official Species List as documentation of ESA compliance for your files.
+• No listed, proposed, or candidate* species or critical habitats: no further consultation is necessary and you may use your Official Species List as documentation of ESA compliance for your files.

-- Until the proposed project is implemented, check IPaC every 90 days to ensure that species information is current (by selecting “Need An Updated Species List” on your My Projects page).
-If any changes to the species list occur, you must complete the project review process for the newly identified species.
+3. Until the proposed project is implemented, check IPaC every 90 days to ensure that species information is current (by visiting the project on your My Projects page and seeing if an Update is available for your Official Species List).
+If any changes to the species list occur that add an additional species, you must complete the project review process for the newly identified species.

 Bald and Golden Eagles: Although bald and golden eagles are not listed species and therefore endangered species project review with our office is unnecessary for these species, they are still protected under the Federal Bald and Golden Eagle Protection Act.
 To learn more about this Act and whether consultation or a permit through the Migratory Birds Program is necessary, visit the following site: Bald and Golden Eagle Management.